 You should see a window with a warning letting you know that by resetting the settings, all your extensions will be disabled.
 Also, you will lose anything you ever personalized with Chrome.
 If you’re okay with that, click on the blue “Reset Settings” button.

 Erase the User Profile Data

-If you prefer only to erase the Chrome user profile data, press the Win and R key to open RUN.
-Once it’s open, type
+If you prefer to only erase the Chrome user profile data, press Win +R, then add

 Disable Smooth Scrolling